 Hangovers would probably be the best indicator of why age and alcohol have an inverse relationship.
 And as you age, it’s always better to stay cautious instead of taking it easy because things just get more complicated.
 While there’s still a debate about why we get hangovers in the first place, there are a few obvious answers too.

 There are several changes in your metabolism that affect your central nervous system.
 Your brain and liver are also more sensitive to toxins from alcohol.
 So always drink in moderation, which will otherwise come naturally if you don’t pay attention to your habits… Here’s a study that might convince you, if we haven’t.

 Here are 5 reasons why are hangovers worse when you get older

 YOUR LIVER CAN’T COPE WITH YOUR DEBAUCHERY

 “When you’re young, you have a lot of plasticity in how you respond to things that are toxic.
 You lose some of that as you get older.” – George Koob, director of the National Institute on Alcohol Abuse and Alcoholism.

 So before you have ‘Nights that you won’t remember with friends that you won’t forget’, remember your liver.
-It’s high time you start loving & caring for it.
+It’s high time you start loving and caring for it.

 YOUR BODY WEIGHT MATTERS

 Your body weight may change over a period of time.
 This change in weight can also affect the recovery process from alcohol.
-Body weight directly affects the alcohol distribution in your blood.
+Body weight directly affects the alcohol distribution in your blood and may even increase the blood levels.
 Basically, if you’ve lost weight, the distribution is more limited and causes intoxication faster, leading to a guaranteed hangover.
 On the other hand, if you’ve put on a few pounds, the distribution is more, leading to a higher tolerance & ergo greater consumption.